-4.2.
-Resilience Building and Adaptive Strategies of Smallholders and access for smallholders and their communities, particularly during conflict-induced food shortages and climate-related risks.
-The diversification of crops and shorter cultivation cycles in MG enables farmers to harvest multiple times within a year, increasing their resilience to climate shocks and minimizing food insecurity (Gwan and Kimengsi, 2020).
+4.2 Resilience Building and Adaptive Strategies of Smallholders

+Strengthening smallholders' adaptation and resilience strategies in the face of interwoven challenges is critical for their survival and long-term development.
+MG ensures food availability and access for smallholders and their communities, particularly during conflict-induced food short-ages and climate-related risks.
+The diversification of crops and shorter cultivation cycles in MG enables farmers to harvest multiple times within a year, increasing their resilience to climate shocks and minimizing food insecurity (Gwan & Kimengsi, 2020).
 Market gardeners grow diverse products in the study sites rather than relying on a particular crop.
 Crop diversification enables farmers to mitigate potential risks associated with climate change, agricultural diseases, and market trends.
 Both research sites have a wide range of crops grown, with significant yields.
 Market gardeners in these communities specialize in producing a variety of mixed fruits and vegetables, including leafy greens and fruits.
 Based on the growers' responses and field observation, the market gardeners grow different horticultural crops, such as lettuce, carrot, cabbage, potato, and eggplant.
 Besides, vegetables such as zucchini, tomato, okra and moringa are produced by market gardeners, and the production of these crops varies to different degrees depending on farming practices.